pivotal/docs-tap/multicluster/reference/tap-values-iterate-sample.hbs.md

     - Harbor has the form `repository: "my-project/supply-chain"`.
     - Docker Hub has the form `repository: "my-dockerhub-user"`.
     - Google Cloud Registry has the form `repository: "my-project/supply-chain"`.
+- `GIT-SOURCE-CREDENTIAL-SECRET-NAME` is the name of the Kubernetes secret in the developer namespace that supplies the Git credentials for the supply chain to fetch source code from.
+See [Git authentication](../../scc/git-auth.hbs.md) for more information.
-- `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
+- `GITOPS-CREDENTIAL-SECRET-NAME` is the name of the Kubernetes secret in the developer namespace that supplies the Git credentials for the supply chain to push configuration to.
 See [Git authentication](../../scc/git-auth.hbs.md) for more information.
 - `TAP-ITERATE-CNRS-DOMAIN` is the iterate cluster CNRS domain.
 - `VIEW-CLUSTER-INGRESS-DOMAIN` is the subdomain you setup on the View profile cluster.
 This matches the value key `appliveview.ingressDomain` or `shared.ingress_domain` on the view cluster.
 Include the default host name `appliveview.` ahead of the domain.
 - `CUSTOMER-ENTITLEMENT-ACCOUNT-NUMBER` (optional) refers to the Entitlement Account Number (EAN), which is a unique identifier VMware assigns to its customers.
 Tanzu Application Platform telemetry uses this number to identify data that belongs to a particular customers and prepare usage reports.
 See the [Tanzu Kubernetes Grid documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-cluster-lifecycle-ceip.html#identify-the-entitlement-account-number-2) for more information about identifying the Entitlement Account Number.